chshersh/chshersh.github.io/posts/2020-05-07-github-actions.md

    Ubuntu.
 The GitHub Actions virtual environment comes with GHC, Cabal and Stack already pre-installed in there, so the CI is faster on Linux than on Windows or macOS at the moment.
+3. Cache for `cabal` builds is based on the _cabal freeze_ files.
+The `cache` GitHub Action doesn't upload newer cache if the cache with such key already exists.
+This can be problematic when you starting developing a package and adding new dependencies.
+To improve the situation, the cache key is based on all project dependencies.
+Using this approach means that once you change dependencies, your project and all dependencies will be rebuilt from scratch.
+But when they are built, the whole cache will be reused next time.
-3. Your project builds on macOS and Windows only using the latest GHC version.
+4. Your project builds on macOS and Windows only using the latest GHC version.
 It usually won't give you a lot to build with multiple GHC versions on all three platforms.
 So instead of having a `N x M` matrix, it's enough to have a `N + M - 1` matrix.
 Though, you can easily change this behaviour by removing relevant `exclude` sections.
-4. The CI also configures the testing environment properly and runs your tests automatically with each build.
+5. The CI also configures the testing environment properly and runs your tests automatically with each build.
-5. The config is extensible and easily customizable.
+6. The config is extensible and easily customizable.
 You can change step names and their commands, add new steps.
 You can even add releases in an easy way with such a system!